 You were always up for anything, Margaret, and I’ll bet that you still are.
 Now then, share your music with the angels and don’t forget to open with an up-tune.

-And I’ll sign this post, F. Scott.
+And I’ll simply sign this post, F. Scott.
 And I know that you’ll know why.

 P.S.
-As I told you when we visited last year, I was so jealous of Jack—but only around the edges, dear.
+As I told you when we visited last year, in the late 70s and 80s I was so jealous of Jack—but only around the edges, dear.
 Only around the edges.